Botel Abbey

 The Abbey of Saints Alban and Æthelwold, also known as Botel Abbey, is an Orthodox Monastery according to the Western Rite and Benedictine monastic traditions located in the grounds of Buittle Castle, Dumfries and Galloway, Scotland.

 History

 The site of the historical castle was acquired by James Cavendish, a member of the Autonomous Orthodox Metropolia of North and South America and the British Isles, after the previous owner was arrested for tax fraud in 2017.

 On September 29, 2019, Cavendish, at that time he was a Hierodeacon, was elevated to the rank of Abbot and Bishop by Metropolitan John LoBue.

 The following day, he was consecrated with the title: "His Excellency, the Right Reverend Bishop James, Vicar-Bishop of Whithorn, Dumfries, and the Marches."

 On February 10, 2025, Botel Abbey and the rest of the communities under Bishop Cavendish were received into the Antiochian Orthodox Archdiocese of the British Isles and Ireland.
 The following day, Cavendish was ordained to the diaconate.
+Shortly thereafter, he was ordained to the priesthood with the rank of Heiromonk and pastor of Botel Abbey and the Parish of Our Lady & St. Ninian.